fly-lang/fly/llvm/docs/GettingStarted.rst

    * For more information see `CMake <CMake.html>`__

-   * If you get an "internal compiler error (ICE)" or test failures, see `below`_.
+   * If you getValue an "internal compiler error (ICE)" or test failures, see `below`_.

 Consult the `Getting Started with LLVM`_ section for detailed information on